bernd-roth/BalanceSheet/README.md

 # BalanceSheet
-An overview of income and expenses, programmed in Android and SpringBoot
+An overview of income and expenses, programmed in Android and Flask (Python)

 # Pictures
 ![main_screen](app/src/main/res/github_pictures/main_screen.png)